Overview

 The duration of use for erythromycin ophthalmic ointment can vary depending on the specific condition being treated and the instructions provided by your healthcare provider.

 In the event of an erythromycin overdose, immediate medical attention is required.
-Contact a doctor or the poison control center in your area.
+Contact a doctor or your local poison control center.

 Yes, it requires a prescription from a healthcare professional.

-Typically the treatment will last for 7-10 days.
-There is no specific time duration for using erythromycin ointment.
+Typically, treatment lasts 7-10 days.
+There is no specific time duration for using the erythromycin ointment.

-Yes, you can apply a tiny dab of ointment on each eyelid is fine.
+Yes, you can apply a tiny dab of ointment on each eyelid, which is fine.

-Try to apply the ointment directly without using your finger and prevent the tip of the tube from touching your eye.
+Apply the ointment directly without using your finger, and avoid touching the tip of the tube to your eye.

 Your pink eye should improve within 3-4 days of starting the antibiotic.